Ignazio De Blasi: Works

 In the course of time, many scholars and historians from Alcamo have mentioned his work, which is of primary importance because it gives a lot of information about the foundation of religious buildings and institutions, among which the Confraternities existing in Alcamo.

 Manuscript

-For 17 years the manuscript, nearly all autograph, remained in the heirs’ hands, that is Angela Manfrè, his widow, and the daughter but in 1800 they donated it to the town archives; in exchange for it, they received a life annuity of 20 uncias each.
+For 17 years the manuscript, nearly all autograph, remained in the heirs’ hands, that is, Angela Manfrè, his widow, and the daughter, but in 1800 they donated it to the town archives; in exchange for it, they received a life annuity of 20 uncias each.

-This decree, approved by scrupulous and grateful administrators, has both given a great and important work to the town, and a benefit to De Blasi's family members.
+This decree, approved by scrupulous and grateful administrators, has both given the town an important work and provided a benefit to De Blasi's family members.

 On 23 October 1800, by an act of public authority at the notary Giovanni Coppola, the volume, was temporarily entrusted to the representative of the municipality dottor Antonio Mangione, in order to use it in an action against the Royal State ownership.
 Later it was deposited in the town archives and they had another copy written, but it has remained without the last five chapters.